batsa003/baxter_bottletask/README.md

 Overview
 -------------

-The goal of the project is to have Baxter detect the cap and the bottle via right hand camera and placing the cap on the bottle.
-The MoveIt! package's Inverse Kinematics Service along with ROS integration of Baxter were leveraged for the movement of the arm.
+The goal of the project is to have Baxter detect the cap and the bottle via right hand camera and place the cap on the bottle.
+The MoveIt! package's Inverse Kinematics Service along with ROS integration of Baxter were used for the movement of the arm.
 OpenCV was used to perform image processing for object detection.

-Please click on the following image to watch the demo!
+Demo:

 [![Video1](https://ibb.co/k7cdPm)](https://drive.google.com/file/d/18sGaCG7gbiijbqib7HrNwQPrwOWVAdSS/view?usp=sharing)